 - If you are using bacon, place bacon in a large pot over medium heat until bacon is crisp.
 If you are using a ham hock, heat bacon drippings until hot.
 If using bacon, remove all but about 3 Tablespoons of bacon drippings, but leave the bacon in the pan.
 Add celery and 1 cup of the onions to the pot and sauté until soft (about 4 minutes).
 Add garlic and cook 2 minutes more.

 - Place black-eyed peas, chicken stock, cayenne, salt, and pepper into the pot.
 If you are using a ham hock, place it in the pot with the vegetables.
 Bring to a boil, and then lower to simmer for about 45 minutes to an hour or until peas are creamy and tender.
 Stir occasionally.
 If the liquid evaporates, add more water.

 - Meanwhile cook the rice.

-- Once peas are done, remove ham hock and pull any meat off the bone and place the meat back into the collards.
+- Once peas are done, remove ham hock and pull any meat off the bone and place the meat into the collards if serving with collards (which I highly suggest).
 Adjust seasonings and top with scallions.
 Serve over rice.